Fanoos Gujjar

 Fanoos Gujjar (Urdu: فانوس گجر), (1958 - December 1, 2018) was a left-wing Pakistani politician from Buner, Khyber Pakhtunkhwa.
 He was the founding chairperson and president of Awami Workers Party.
 He spent his life in grass root struggle for the rights of minorities, workers, peasants, women and students.

 Early life and education

-Gujjar was born in 1958 in union council Chagharzai, Buner, Khyber Pakhtunkhwa in the house of Haji Zafar Khan.
+Fanoos was born in 1958 in union council Chagharzai, Buner, Khyber Pakhtunkhwa, in the house of Haji Zafar Khan, in a family of Muslim Gujjars.
 He received his initial education in the district Buner and graduation from the Buner Government College and later in Lahore.

 In Peshawar, Gujjar contributed to the left-wing newspaper "Daily Shehbaz" and as editor of the newspaper "Jiddat" in Peshawar.

 Politics

 Ideology

-Gujjar was a socialist and he believed in progressive politics.
+Fanoos Gujjar was a socialist and he believed in progressive politics.
 He was grass root organizer of politics of resistance and even with small number of resources, he stayed committed to the left-wing politics.